ariadne-notes/networking/wireless.md

 ## Polarization

 A vertical antenna sends vertically polarized signals, with the electrical field going up and down.
 It works best when recieved on another vertically polarized antenna.

+## Roaming

+#### Autonomous
+The APs keep track of what clients are connected.

+#### Intracontroller
+A client goes from AP-to-AP but those APs are on the same controller.

+10ms - The controller handles the roaming process.

+#### Client Authentication
+If the controller needs to perform 802.1x on each client, this process should be streamlined to prevent long roam times.
+* **CCKM** - Cisco Centralized Key Management.
+One controller maintains a database of clients and keys on behalf of APs and provides them to other clients and APs during client roams.
+Clients need to support CCX (Cisco Compatible Extensions)

+* **Key Caching** - The client keeps keys for eight APs, and the destination AP must be in this list.

+* **802.11r** - Fast roaming or fast BSS transition.
+The client caches a portion of the authentication server's key, presenting that to future APs.
+The client can also cache it's QoS parameters.

+Each of these strategies requires the client to support it. (supplicant or driver software)

+#### Intercontroller

+Layer2 - 20ms - Local-to-Local - Two controllers need to agree to also move the client's IP address from one controller to another.
+Fast, because both controllers are on the same vlan, and the client keeps it's address.

+Layer3 - Local-to-Foreign - The client has an anchor controller (where it started) and a foreign controller (for the BSS it's actually on), if they aren't on the same subnet, the controllers build a CAPWAP tunnle between them, so the client's data appears on the correct subnet.
+Uses two CAPWAP tunnels.

+#### Mobility Groups

+Mobility groups speed up client roaming, by caching credentials.
+Clients can roam between mobility groups, but must re-authenticate.

+## Locating Devices

+* **RTLS** - Real Time Location Services

+#### Probe Requests
+Wifi devices don't need to authenticate to send probe requests.
+They just need to be turned on.
+Even RFID tags can send probe requests.